 3.2.6.2.
 The related AFS control signals and their technical characteristics as defined according to Annex 14 to UN Regulation No. 149;

 3.2.6.3.
-The provisions being applied to adapt automatically the front lighting functions and modes according to paragraph 6.22.7.4. of this Regulation;
+The provisions being applied to adapt automatically the front lighting functions and modes according to paragraph 6.22.7.4.;

 3.2.6.4.
 Special instruction, if any, for the inspection of the light sources and the visual observation of the beam;

 3.2.6.5.
-The documents according to paragraph 6.22.9.3. of this Regulation;
+The documents according to paragraph 6.22.9.3. ;

 3.2.6.6.
 The lamps that are grouped or combined with or reciprocally incorporated in the AFS;

 3.2.6.7.
-Lighting units which are designed to comply with the requirements of paragraph 6.22.5. of this Regulation.
+Lighting units which are designed to comply with the requirements of paragraph 6.22.5. .

 3.2.7.
-For vehicles of M and N categories a description of the electric power supply conditions for the devices indicated in paragraphs 2.5.1., 2.5.2., 2.5.4., 2.5.6. and 2.5.7. above, including, if applicable, information on a special power supply/electronic light source control gear, or variable intensity control.
+For vehicles of M and N categories a description of the electric power supply conditions for the devices indicated in paragraphs 2.5.1., 2.5.2., 2.5.4., 2.5.6. and 2.5.7. , including, if applicable, information on a special power supply/electronic light source control gear, or variable intensity control.

 3.2.8. at the discretion of the manufacturer, a statement indicating whether lamps approved for and equipped with LED substitute light sources are allowed to be installed on the vehicle or not and, if this is allowed, which lamps.